Vector Databases

 • Qdrant - open source, free, and easy to use (example)

-• Chroma - can be used as a local in-memory (example)
+• Chroma - Can be used as a local in-memory (example)

 • Pinecone - Data Elixir is using this store for their chatbot; has a free tier